Native Scholarships applications

-Our gathering is in Concow Valley Band of Maidu country.
+Our gatherings take place at Lake Concow which is in Concow Valley Band of Maidu country.
 Though we all have paleotechnologies in our ancestral past that we can reconnect with, just a few centuries ago the Indigenous tribes on this continent were living en masse in many of the ways that we are now attempting to relearn.
 The subsequent history of genocide and marginalization makes healing our present relations important to us.
 We seek to honor the continuing cultural legacy of Native America, as we work and learn together in the reality of today.
 In our continuing effort to honor and respect the indigenous people of this land, we seek connections with native communities.

 The Buckeye Gathering

 The Buckeye Gathering is an annual week-long educational event offering an immersion into ancestral skills and traditional arts in a village style campout at Lake Konkow Campground, California.
 We exist to encourage a connection between the past and present and to foster unity through our common heritage of living skills.
 Pictured in the photo are a few of the 2015 recipients and chaperones of these scholarships.
 In the past few years we have enjoyed the company of native youth from all parts of the state and we have also had several from other states as well.

 Classes during the Beltaine Week: April 30 – May 6 include friction fire, plant fiber cordage, flint knapping, local Native culture, stone, bone & wood tools, basket weaving, buckskin, pottery, nature awareness, tracking, local flora & fauna i.d., astronomy, natural pigments, hunting, trapping, primitive weaponry, fiber/textile arts, herbal medicine, shelter building, games, storytelling and more.